-Thinking of moving to Spain?
+Thinking of making the move to Spain?
 Of course you are!
 Want some hints and tips to make life easier?
 Of course you do!
 This is the first in a short series of articles aimed at helping you make those dreams come true.
 Enjoy!

-So you’re on your holiday (vacation for our many American readers) in Spain – sat in a bar happily sipping your beer, and you spot that the bar owner has the perfect life.
-He gets to chat to customers all day while the busty blonde barmaid brings beer for him and all his mates.
+So you’re on your holiday (or “vacation” for our many American readers) in Spain – sat in a beach-front bar happily sipping your beer, and you spot that the bar owner has what can only be described as “the perfect life”.
+He gets to chat to dozens of happy customers all day while the busty blonde barmaid brings beer for him and all his mates.
 Of course you are absolutely right to assume that he only works 3 or 4 hours per day, 2 days per week.
 And it doesn’t take a brain surgeon to see that because his bar happens to be in a holiday resort – he is obviously on a permanent break and raking in the cash.

 Of course YOU would be brilliant at running a bar in Spain!